novillo-cs/lab_01_RandomWalker/directions.md

 4. Write at least one paragrath explaining your solution in the file solution.txt.
 Please be clear.

 5. Write the java program RandomWalker.
-You will probably need to generate a ranmdom number.
+You will probably need to generate a random number.
 Use this: double randomNum = Math.random();